 A century later, inspired by what Emily had achieved, I became one of the first female nuclear energy workers in Canada.
-In fact, I may have been the first Canadian woman to perform radioactive work.
+In fact, I may have been the first Canadian woman to perform radioactive work at a nuclear power plant.